 It is relatively easy and inexpensive to keep your pup’s breath smelling fresh.
 Home remedies for dog bad breath can range from buying a pup proof trash to introducing chlorophyll into your pet’s diet.
 By following the steps provided above, owners should be able to quell bad breath and enjoy getting kisses from their pup once more.

 If your pup is experiencing bad breath that does not respond to home remedies, or if your pet’s breath gives off a distinct smell of urine, ammonia, or has a sweet hint to it, please bring your pet to the vet.
 These symptoms may hint at a serious health ailment.

-Routine teeth brushing and providing healthy chew toys may help owners avoid any issues with bad dog breath altogether.
-Remember, it is always best to apply preventive measures whether or not your pet is experiencing bad dog breath!
+Routine teeth brushing and providing healthy chew toys may help owners avoid any issues with bad breath altogether.
+You can also try peanut butter dental sticks for dogs.
+Remember, it is always best to apply preventive measures whether or not your pet is experiencing bad breath of dog!